LEICA 1st Digital RF LEICA M8

 A mode is practical for shooting, and when you want to adjust the shutter speed, instead of the Japanese style of adding or subtracting the exposure, you change the shutter speed directly with the shutter dial and shoot, which I think is a reasonable operation method that has not changed since the film era.

-The rear LCD is for settings only and does not have a live view, and even if you enlarge the shot, you cannot see the focus, so I always used it with preview off.
+The rear LCD is for settings and does not have a live view, and even if you enlarge the shot, you cannot see the focus, so I always used it with preview off.
 That way you can experience the tension of using a film camera.

 The shutter sound of the Leica M8 is loud and metallic compared to the digital M cameras of the 2020s, because it is equipped with a high-speed mechanical shutter with a maximum speed of 1/8000.
 Therefore, the shutter sound is loud enough to make a timid cat run away.